 - the HSR must not issue a PIN unless they have consulted with the person to whom it is issued.

 - It is important to not that under the Act the mechanisms to create HSR's are through an election process and to date few work areas across TEHS have engaged in this process.

 - any work area or individual to establish a HSR under the Act can seek further information from the WHS Team, their Union or NT WorkSafe

-PLEASE OTHER DOCUMENT - TEHS Work Health Safety Representatives document
+PLEASE SEE OTHER DOCUMENT - TEHS Work Health Safety Representatives document